jrsawvel/jrsawvel.github.io/_posts/2016-09-19-create-a-comfortable-reading-experience.md

 Unsurprisingly, many viewpoints exist on how to create a comfortable reading experience.
 I like a large-ish font size and a lot of negative space around the lines, paragraphs, and the body of the content.

-Regardless, I believe that it's important to remember that:

-## It's dehumanizing to design without empathy
+Regardless, I believe that it's important to remember tha **it's dehumanizing to design without empathy.**

 ---